eshat69/blockchain/README.md

 •	Add to the blockchain: If the other nodes confirm the solution, the new block is added to the blockchain.
 Byzantine Generals Problem  :
 The Byzantine Generals Problem is a game theory problem, which describes the difficulty decentralized parties have in arriving at a consensus without relying on a trusted central party.
-•	The challenge : The generals must coordinate their actions, but they have no secure communication channels.
+•	The challenge: The generals must coordinate their actions, but they have no secure communication channels.
 Messages could be intercepted or tampered with by the enemy.
 •	The goal: The generals must come to an agreement on a strategy.
-If they attack at the same time, they'll win, but if they attack at different times, they'll lose.
+If they attack at the same time, they'll win, but if they attack at different times, they'll lose. consensus protocol :
+A consensus protocol in blockchain ensures all network nodes agree on transactions and the blockchain state.
+It prevents fraud by verifying and adding new blocks, ensuring all nodes reach agreement on stored data.
+Proof of Work
+•	Validation is done by a network of miners
+•	Bitcoin paid as a reward and for transaction fees
+•	Competitive nature uses lots of energy and computational power Proof of Stake
+•	Validation is done by participants who offer ether as collateral
+•	Ether is paid for transaction fees only
+•	Less computational power and energy used
+•	Consensus is reached faster because there is no difficulty